kytulendu/rra-krr/timeline.md

 - Rra-krr’s Patriarch honor celemorny for the combatant from all races who involve in The Slaver Incident, both alive and death.
 - Rra-krr’s Patriarch have given a name to Scrawny-Little-One as Rrowl, now he is know as Rrowl-Telepath.

+##### 2354

+- Rrowl-Telepath recovered from the mental injury inflict by The Slaver.
+He was stationed onboard his ship, The Bloody-Claw, as a telepath/hyperspace-navigator and explore the unknown space with his small crew.

+##### 235x

+The Hidden Temple Incident